ls1intum/Artemis/docs/dev/guidelines/database.rst

 We **always** use ``FetchType.LAZY``, unless there is a very strong case to be made for ``FetchType.EAGER``.

        .. note::
-        Additional effort to use ``FetchType.LAZY`` does count as a strong argument.
+        Additional effort to use ``FetchType.LAZY`` does not count as a strong argument.

 2. Relationships
 ================